Life As a Desktop Publisher

 |State||Annual Mean Salary|

-Tools & Technologies Used by Desktop Publishers
+What Tools & Technology do Desktop Publishers Use?

 Below is a list of the types of tools and technologies that Desktop Publishers may use on a daily basis: